killerglider/CryptoBench/README.md

 [4] Intel.
 Intel Advanced Encryption Standard Instructions (AES-NI).
 Intel Developer Zone.

 [5] Patterson, David A., and Hennessy, John L. Computer Architecture: A Quantitative Approach.
 Morgan Kaufmann.
 2017.

+---

+## 📦 Additional Files

+A compressed archive named **`RESULTS.zip`** is included separately with this submission.
+It contains all raw and processed benchmark outputs, including:

+* Full CSV datasets for each optimization level
+* Architecture-specific performance logs
+* Generated plots and figures
+* Intermediate files used for the final analysis

+Please extract `RESULTS.zip` to access the complete set of performance results referenced in the report.